-Offered through the School of Community Resources and Development, the MNLM degree program is intended for professionals who work in or desire to work in the nonprofit sector at senior leadership and management levels.
-The program provides an opportunity to obtain an advanced degree that addresses the unique challenges and opportunities of nonprofit, nongovernmental organizations with attention on those who lead, manage and support nonprofits.
+Offered through the School of Community Resources and Development, the MNLM program is intended for mid-level professionals who work or desire to work in the nonprofit sector at senior leadership and management levels.
+The program provides an opportunity to obtain an advanced degree that addresses the unique character of nonprofit organizations and the social sector.

 Required Core (18 credit hours)